aambrioso1/Effective_Python/README.md

 # Effective_Python
 Code and notes from Brett Slatkin's Effective Python (2nd Edition)

-This book offers only lots of insight into writing Python code.
-But more importantly, it gives insight into how to write clear code.
+This book offers insight into writing Python code, but more importantly, it gives insight into how to write clear code.

 All the code, along with some nice improvements, for Slatkin's book can be found here: